lhbelfanti/ahbcc/README.md

 - Illicit drug use

 ## Application
-This application serves as the orchestrator, utilizing a docker-compose.yml file to **connect the other two applications with the database managed by [AHBCC](https://github.com/lhbelfanti/ahbcc)**.
+This application serves as the orchestrator, using a docker-compose.yml file to **connect the other two applications with the database managed by [AHBCC](https://github.com/lhbelfanti/ahbcc)**.

-The primary objective is to gather information from X (formerly Twitter) using [GoXCrap](https://github.com/lhbelfanti/goxcrap).
+The primary goal is to gather information from X (formerly Twitter) using [GoXCrap](https://github.com/lhbelfanti/goxcrap).
 Subsequently, each tweet is manually evaluated to determine if it discusses an Adverse Human Behavior using [Binarizer](https://github.com/lhbelfanti/binarizer).
-Finally, [AHBCC](https://github.com/lhbelfanti/ahbcc) is in charge of creating a balanced corpus from the retrieved and categorized tweets.
+Finally, [AHBCC](https://github.com/lhbelfanti/ahbcc) is in charge of creating a corpus from the retrieved and categorized tweets.

 ### Endpoints